gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Is it now?" the tiger said skeptically.

 "Yes!
-Violet saw it!
+And if it does, it'll blow up the whole valley!
-And if it does, it'll blow up the whole valley!"
+We have to stop it!"

-Before Sindy could say anything more, the alarm bell in the belfry above them began to ring.
+Before she could say anything more, the alarm bell in the belfry above them began to ring.

 </section>